matixezor/AlkohoLove-backend-service/README.md

 ## Local development

-When running with IDE, set Run/Debug configurations with env variable
+When running with IDE, set Run/Debug configurations with env variables:
 `DATABASE_URL=mongodb://alkoholove_admin:Test1234@localhost:27017/alkoholove?retryWrites=true&w=majority`
+`SECRET_KEY` - get from heroku
+`ALGORITHM` - get from heroku
 When using docs to test the API use `ModHeader` extension and add header `Authorization: Bearer <token>`

 ## Docs